sunmer/Typescript-VueJS-and-AWS-template/README.md

  **Nginx**
  * Serves as a reverse proxy to route requests to either the API or the Web.
 Folder /proxy.

+ **Postgres**
+ * Serves as the test, local and production database.
+Is fully managed locally with Docker.

 ## How do I get the application running locally?